Authenticity Is the Currency of the Digital Era

 Much of this post has been sitting in my draft folder for a couple of months now.
 It was originally going to be called “Making Your Website Visible on the Web”, but rereading the headline feels like using a terrible clickbait title.
 I wanted to talk about good SEO.
 However, now I realize that not only have my interests changed (online marketing and SEO are no longer topics that I have a strong interest in), but also what I want to write about on this blog.
 Not SEO.
 So I have little desire to write a long, detailed article about SEO again.

 Nevertheless, I’d like to talk about my experiences with SEO, and I’d also like to share with the world what I consider to be the most important Basics for SEO apart from the technical details.
 I’ve broken it down to the core.

 That pretty much concludes the SEO chapter for this blog.
 So here comes my synoptic experience report, so to speak.
-The essence of effective SEO. 😉
+The essence of effective SEO 😉.

 - What is the core impulse to buy your product or consume your content?

-- What is your (true) unique selling point?
+- What is your (true) USP?

 - What can you do that others cannot?

-- Are you honest to your customers?
+- Are you being honest with your customers?

 - Why you?
 Why your product/content?

 Answer these questions for yourself, or even write them down.
 This will give you a starting point for improving your website.